 In almost all manufacturing or production environments, logistical tasks need to be solved.
 These can be diverse and sometimes challenging as can be seen in the following photo gallery.
 We would be pleased to forward further references from other reputable companies on request.

-ABUS cranes in a precasting plant in Sweden
+ABUS EOT and jib cranes for a steel fabricator in Sweden

 Sweden is well known for two things in particular among many others: its passion for winter sports and a long tradition in producing steel.
 LECOR Stålteknik AB, a company in Kungälv (north of Gothenburg), married these two in a spectacular project: the ski-jump at Holmenkollen.